 The Wellness Center has two charts designed to organize your exploration of health topics.
 On this page, the "Ten Health Tips" chart summarizes the ten most important areas to address, along with links to additional reading and resources.
 To see the second chart, click here: "Aging Issues."

-Here’s an overview of how to keep your senior dog in the best possible health.
+Here's an overview of the top ten ways to keep your senior dog in the best possible health.
 Click on the button in each box for more details on each topic.